andrewcooke/simple-enum/README.md

 the subtleties of Python meta-class protocols.

 [Duncan Booth](http://www.acooke.org/cute/Pythonssad0.html#Fri17May20131519040100)
-provided the implicit values hack *and* the motivation to question my betters.
+provided the implicit values hack *and* the motivation to question authority.

 Legalities
 ----------